lupyuen/lupyuen.github.io/src/rust7.md

 Think _"Serialize-Deserialize"_. [__Serde__](https://crates.io/crates/serde) is a Rust Crate / Library for Serializing and Deserializing our Data Structures.
 Works with [__JSON, CBOR, MessagePack, ...__](https://serde.rs/#data-formats)

-This is how we __Serialize to JSON__ in our NuttX App: [nuttx-apps/lib.rs](https://github.com/apache/nuttx-apps/blob/master/examples/rust/hello/src/lib.rs#L1-L32)
+This is how we __Serialize to JSON__ in our Hello Rust App: [nuttx-apps/lib.rs](https://github.com/apache/nuttx-apps/blob/master/examples/rust/hello/src/lib.rs#L1-L32)

 ```rust
 // Allow Serde to Serialize and Deserialize a Person Struct